marcodondo97/App-imageEffects/README.md

 For more informations follow https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter

 <h2>&#x1F53A; Warning &#x1F53A; </h2>
-Alert the web application works only in Chrome and Firefox browser i have not used Modernizr to optimize browser compatibility.
+Alert the web application works only in Chrome and Firefox browser!
+I have not used Modernizr to optimize browser compatibility.